-So, if you’re looking for high-quality shaving cream, but aren’t willing to spend the money it takes to get one, any of these three recipes could work well for you.
+So, if you’re looking for high-quality shaving cream, but aren’t willing to spend the money it takes to get one, this article will help you learn how to make shaving cream.

 As long as you’re aware of the limitations, learning how to make shaving cream is definitely something you’ll be glad you took the time to do.

-By now I suppose you already know how to use shaving creams, how does shaving cream works, and what to use as shaving cream.
+By now I suppose you already know how to use shaving creams, how does shaving cream works, how to make shaving cream, and what to use as shaving cream.

 In addition, you may want to check out our article on the top safety razors to take your shaving routine to the next level!